Corecii/Distance-TrackMusic/README.md

 * Only `.mp3`, `.wav`, and `.aiff` are supported.
 * If you stop using the mod, you can still re-publish with music data intact.
 Music data is stored as Event Listeners in specific objects in the map.
 * Sometimes you need to load a level twice to get rid of the previous Music Choice in Level Settings (or to load the new one properly).
+* The "Toggle Custom Music" state persists outside the level editor.
+Be sure to turn custom music back on before leaving the editor!